ddevault/srutils/README.md

 # Subreddit Utilities

 This is a tool for working with subreddits you moderate on [Reddit](http://reddit.com).
-It allows you to easily perform a variety of tasks, such as resetting your subreddit settings to defaults, or copying one subreddit to another.
+It allows you to easily perform a variety of tasks, such as resetting your subreddit settings to defaults, copying one subreddit to another, or taking backups of your subreddits.

 [Download Latest Version](http://sircmpwn.github.com/srutils/srutil.exe)